mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 The zendo is not the zendo *you* understand.
 [That] zendo is just a being.

-What is ‘just a being’?
+What is “just a being”?
 Just a being is what is called samskara in Sanskrit.
 Samskara means “original nature of action”.
-The [Buddha](glossary#buddha) says, all are impermanent.
+The [Buddha](glossary#buddha) says, “all are impermanent.”
 In Japanese, in Sanskrit, what we say is not “all”; literally the translation is, “all samskaras”.
-Samskara means original nature of action, working.
+Samskaras means original nature of action, working.

 The original nature of action is impermanence.
 Impermanence means “not perpetual”.
 At any time, in whatever situation you may be, everything is not perpetual, everything is not constant.

-But, if you say everything is not perpetual, not permanent, you say what that everything is [that is] not permanent is something real, which exists, always.
+But, if you say everything is not perpetual, not permanent, you say what that everything is [that is] not permanent is something real, which exists always.
 Don’t you think so?
 If you want to get something existent *always*, without change, that is called impermanence – not something perpetual.
 But at that time, this idea is not impermanent.
-Buddhism says, truth is the reality [that] everything is impermanent – if you say that, immediately we get some idea of “what everything is impermanent” is true, which exists always, in all the times.
+Buddhism says, truth is the reality [that] everything is impermanent – if you say that, immediately we get some idea [that] “everything is impermanent” is true, which exists always, in all the times.
 But this “always, in all the times,” is not perpetual, is not something [permanent].
 It is a certain state of being at any time, in whatever situation you may be: my situation, your situation.

 For instance, if I see this zendo, this is *my* situation.
 If I see [zazen](glossary#zazen), this is *my* situation.
 At any time, anywhere, if you see zazen, this is ‘all beings’, which is always there.
 But this zazen is always not perpetual, always changing.